 “What Does Autism Look Like?” — and Why That’s the Wrong Question

-“Autism doesn’t have a look or a sound,” he explains.
-“It’s a spectrum.
-Every child experiences it differently.
-When people click on that question, we want them to see that the focus isn’t on labeling — it’s on understanding.”
+Autism doesn’t have a look or a sound; It’s a spectrum.
+Every individual experience is another individual experience.
+It is important to understand that the focus isn’t on labeling — it’s on understanding.

 What to Do If You Notice These Signs